savoirtech/apache-cxf-jax-rs-performance/README.md

 We’ll ensure we have JAVA_HOME and MAVEN_HOME environment variables set.

-For our first run we’ll use Adoptium Eclipse Temurin 17 LTS as Client and Server side JVM.
+For our runs we’ll use Adoptium Eclipse Temurin 17 LTS as Client and Server side JVM.

 We set our Heap size to 8GB.